 What are the React Hooks?

 React Hooks introduced a new paradigm for building React apps – moving stateful logic from classes into functional components.
-Since being added in React 16.8, hooks have increased in popularity for managing states in a more straightforward, more streamlined way than class components.
+Since being added in React 16.8, hooks have increased in popularity for managing states more straightforwardly.
+More streamlined way than class components.
 These functions, like useState, allow accessing React features like state directly in function components.

 React Hooks simplify state handling in functions, meeting modern development’s online demand for streamlined, class-free stateful logic.

-Overall, hooks represent a significant evolution in React, enabling a powerful new function-based approach to state management, a core part of React development.
+Hooks represent a significant evolution in React.
+Enabling a powerful new function-based approach to state management is a core part of React development.

 Why use React Hooks?